 No more services other than an occasional funeral service or annual picnic have been conducted in the church since.
 Recently a local organization of volunteers have restored the building and registered it with the Kansas Historical Society.
 The church is located one quarter mile east of Stony Point Hall on the south side of N600 road.

 On August 1, 1860, President James Buchanan deeded the 160 acre quarter section later known as Stony Point Farm to Milton Reynolds.
-Reynolds served as a New York Militia Man in The War of 1812, the land was deeded to him as his pension.
+Reynolds served as a New York Militia Man in The War of 1812.
+Situated 7 miles from Lawrence, and 40 miles from both Topeka and Kansas City, the land was deeded to him as his pension.
 During this growth period of the country it was common for the government to give land as pension to “certain Officers and Soldiers who have been engaged in the military service of the United States.”

 The west portion of the farmhouse was probably constructed in 1880 by George and his wife Laura.
 The house was doubled in size about ten years later (1890) by Joseph W. Spurgeon, a well-known builder of the time.
 In the mid 1960′s the farm was abandoned for 20 years until purchased by a local entrepreneur, Pat Olkowski, who restored the old farmhouse and added a second addition with modern kitchen and master bedroom.